VirtualPiggyInc/oink_woocommerce/vp-wp-checkout/README.md

 ##Shopp##

-All Right Reserved - Summa 2012
+All Right Reserved - Oink 2012